Your Global HR Policy May Be Clear. The Turkish Version May Not Feel Fair.

 A good Turkish HR policy does not simply match the English source.
 It makes the company understandable inside Türkiye.

-Process authority: review language risk before users, reviewers, or employees discover it for you.
+Process authority: review internal policy tone through bilingual quality assurance before employees discover the weakness for you.

 FAQ